 G.S.
-126-5(d) describes the positions that can be exempted from the North Carolina Human Resources Act (NCHRA).
-Under those provisions, exempt positions may be designated in the Secretary of State, the Auditor, the Treasurer, the Attorney General, the Commissioner of Agriculture, the Commissioner of Insurance, the Labor Commissioner and the Department of Public Instruction.
-The number of exempt policymaking positions in each department headed by an elected department head is limited to 20 exempt policymaking positions or 1% of the total number of full time positions in the department, whichever is greater.
+126-5(d) describes the positions that may be exempted from the North Carolina Human Resources Act (NCHRA).
+Under those provisions, the Secretary of State, the Auditor, the Treasurer, the Attorney General, the Commissioner of Agriculture, the Commissioner of Insurance, the Labor Commissioner and the Department of Public Instruction may designate exempt positions.
+The number of exempt policymaking positions in each department headed by an elected official is limited to 20 exempt policymaking positions or 1% of the total number of full time positions in the department, whichever is greater.
 The number of exempt managerial positions shall be limited to 20 positions or 1% of the total number of full time positions in the department, whichever is greater.
 G.S.
 126-5(d)(2).

-In S.L.
-2016-126, the General Assembly increased the number of positions the Secretary of State, the Auditor, the Treasurer, the Attorney General, the Commissioner of Agriculture, the Commissioner of Insurance, and the Labor Commissioner may designate as exempt to 25 or 2% of the total number of full-time positions for exempt policymaking positions, whichever is greater, and 25 exempt managerial positions, or 2% of the total number of full-time positions in the department, whichever is greater; and increased the number of positions the State Board of Education may designate as exempt to 70 exempt policymaking positions, or 2% of the total number of full-time positions, whichever is greater, and 70 exempt managerial positions, or 2% of the total number of full-time positions in the department, whichever is greater, effective December 16, 2016.
+S.L.
+2016-126 amended G.S.
+126-5(d)(2) to increase the number of positions the Secretary of State, the Auditor, the Treasurer, the Attorney General, the Commissioner of Agriculture, the Commissioner of Insurance, and the Labor Commissioner could designate as exempt to 25 or 2% of the total number of full-time positions for exempt policymaking positions, whichever is greater, and 25 exempt managerial positions, or 2% of the total number of full-time positions in the department, whichever is greater.
+For the State Board of Education, the number of positions potentially designated as exempt was increased to 70 exempt policymaking positions, or 2% of the total number of full-time positions, whichever is greater, and 70 exempt managerial positions, or 2% of the total number of full-time positions in the department, whichever is greater, effective December 16, 2016.
 Additionally, S.L.
-2016-126 provided that the Superintendent of Public Instruction is to designate exempt positions, rather than the State Board of Education, beginning January 1, 2017.
+2016-126 also provided that the Superintendent of Public Instruction was to designate exempt positions, rather than the State Board of Education, beginning January 1, 2017.

-Section 1 would repeal G.S.
+Section 1 repeals G.S.
 126-5(d)(2), as enacted by S.L.
 2016-126.